lunarydess/Application-Chatty/README.md

 # :pencil: Chatty

-A simple IRC written in Java 21 using Sockets.
+A simple IRC written in Java 21 using Netty 4.

 > [!IMPORTANT]
 > This IRC is not in a working state.